Rutan Voyager

 The Rutan Model 76 Voyager was the first aircraft to fly around the world without stopping or refueling.
 It was piloted by Dick Rutan and Jeana Yeager.
 The flight took off from Edwards Air Force Base's 15,000 foot (4,600 m) runway in the Mojave Desert on December 14, 1986, and ended 9 days, 3 minutes and 44 seconds later on December 23, setting a flight endurance record.
-The aircraft flew westerly 26,366 statute miles (42,432 km; the FAI accredited distance is 40,212 km) at an average altitude of 11,000 feet (3,350 m).
+The aircraft flew westbound 26,366 statute miles (42,432 km; the FAI accredited distance is 40,212 km) at an average altitude of 11,000 feet (3,350 m).

 Design and development

-The aircraft was first imagined by Burt Rutan and Burt's brother Dick Rutan in 1980.
+The aircraft was first imagined by Burt Rutan and his brother Dick Rutan in 1980.
 Burt sketched his concept for the aircraft for Dick and Jeana Yeager during a lunch in 1981.
 The idea was sketched out on the back of a napkin.
 Voyager was built in Mojave, California over a period of five years, mainly by volunteers working under both the Rutan Aircraft Factory and an organization named Voyager Aircraft.
-Burt Rutan served as the lead designer for the project.
+Burt Rutan served as the lead designer for the project, and the chief aerodynamicist was John Roncz.